sweetboymusik/final-sprint-java-elliott-butt/README.md

 Repository link: https://github.com/sweetboymusik/final-sprint-java-elliott-butt

 You can download the source code directly through this github page or clone the repository to your local machine.

+## Deployment Documentation

+Find below instructions on how to install and run the program:

+1. Download all files off the GitHub Repository

+   Go to https://github.com/sweetboymusik/final-sprint-java-elliott-butt, create a directory anywhere on the device, and download all the files from the repository into that directory.

+   Alternatively, see the 'Source Code from Repo' section of this document.

+2. Open Menu.java in VSCode

+   Navigate into the Menus directory and right click on MainMenu.java and press 'open with', then find and click on Visual Studio Code.

+3. Start the program

+   On the top right of your screen you should see a play button, click that and a terminal will open on the bottom of the screen with the program running in it.